 Even though the ranges for individual types often overlap, it may be possible to make a definite decision from information derived from other regions of the IR spectrum.
-Thus esters also exhibit strong C-O stretching absorption between 1200 and 1300 cm-1 while carboxylic acids exhibit O-H stretching absorption generally near 3000 cm-1.
+Esters also exhibit strong C-O stretching absorption between 1200 and 1300 cm-1 while carboxylic acids exhibit an additional O-H stretching absorption near 3000 cm-1.